MetaSys-LISBP/IsoCor/doc/library_doc.rst

+.. _Library documentation:

 Library documentation
 ********************************************************************************

 IsoCor is also a Python module that you can import directly, for instance in Jupyter Notebooks or in your own software.

+.. warning:: This is an experimental feature.

 .. toctree::
    :maxdepth: 2